How to Get a Proof of Prior Coverage Letter from Your Car Insurance Company

 Lapse Confirmation or Continuous Coverage Statement States whether coverage was uninterrupted

 Note on Claims History: Claims history is generally not included in a standard proof of prior coverage letter.
-New insurers obtain that information separately through a CLUE report (Comprehensive Loss Underwriting Exchange) or a motor vehicle report (MVR).
+New insurers obtain that information separately through a CLUE report (Comprehensive Loss Underwriting Exchange), which tracks up to 7 years of claims, or a motor vehicle report (MVR), which can go back up to 5 years.

 Pincher's Pro Tip